What is the book ‘Bridging The Grief Gap’ about?

-- Therapist supporting clients dealing with grief and loss in any form: separation, divorce, death of a loved one, loss of health, identity, dream, vision or loss of any other form
+- Therapists who support clients dealing with grief and loss in any form: separation, divorce, death of a loved one, loss of health, identity, dream, vision, or loss of any other form

-- Health care provider dealing with bereaved people, such as social worker, physical therapist, doctor, nurse, etc.
+- Health care providers dealing with bereaved people, such as social workers, physical therapists, doctors, nurses, etc.

 - Friend or family member